LudovicEspeel/course-web-essentials/docs/26_deploy_website/README.md

 ## Search Engine Optimization (SEO)

-The core of SEO is figuring out what terms people are likely to enter into a search engine to find your site and then using those terms in the right places on your site to increase the likelihood that search engines will display a link to your site in their Results.
+The core of SEO is figuring out what terms people are likely to enter into a search engine to find your site and then using those terms in the right places on your site to increase the likelihood that search engines will display a link to your site in their results.

 To determine who comes first in search results, search engines don't just look at what's on your site.
 They also look at how many sites link to you (and how relevant those links are).
 For this reason, SEO is often split into two areas: on-page techniques and off-page techniques.